Customization Examples

 );

-The code is mostly the same as in the first example, but the last statement
+The code is similar to the first example, but the last method call

-We need to specify the palette’s key as the second argument (access
+We need to specify the palette key as the second argument (access).

-Precise placement of the new field is achieved with the fourth parameter
+The new field is positioned by the fourth parameter

-).
-This will place the “no print” field right before the
+(before:).
+This will position the "no print" field before the

 Restrict editing by non-Admins field, instead of putting it in the